 Remnants of the past: old stamps, pages of diaries, pieces from well-thumbed books are my subjects.
 Rummaged from flea markets, garage sales, and used book stores, the text in my pictures can be read as a narrative, an account of events, or a provocation.

 As I rearrange words from another time and place, these paintings remind us about the symbiotic relationship between our past and our present.

 Here, language, narrative, and abstraction get rethought.
 What was previously lost, has been recovered, pushing the boundaries between language and painting and narrative and abstraction.

 Most recently, my work with text has taken on a new dimension.
 Where I previously collaged the text, in these new pictures – Dear Nobody – all the text, stamps and postmarks are painted.

-I have pictures in the permanent collections of The Hyde Collection, The Tang Teaching Museum at Skidmore College, The University Art Museum at SUNY Albany, The Albany Institute of History & Art, The Shaker Museum Mount Lebanon, The Columbia County Museum & Library, and The Art Students League of New York.
+I have pictures in the permanent collections of The Hyde Collection, The Tang Teaching Museum at Skidmore College, The University Art Museum at SUNY Albany, The Albany Institute of History & Art, The Shaker Museum Mount Lebanon, The Columbia County Museum & Library, and The Art Students League of New York and numerous private collections.

 I have a BS in Art Education from SUNY New Paltz and studied at the Art Students League of New York with Joseph Hirsch, Julian Levi and Robert Beverly Hale.